 After a winning effort last year in SOUHP, K2NG returned to lead a team to the top of M2 as he had in 2011.
-Lots of QSOs and a world-class error rate will get you to the top, especially from a great location in Bonaire!
-The TM6M team certainly did well, too, smashing through the old EU record.
+Lots of QSOs and a world-class error rate will get

 It looks to me like the M2 category was full of good efforts.
 All of the Top Ten scorers logged more than 3500 QSOs, which is a lot of contacts even for capable stations, and would have competed for the Top Ten in the MM category!